Home » Rome » Pompeii guided tours

 Self-guided or guided tour – what is better?

-When you opt for a guided tour, the guides provide expert knowledge and can offer insights that you wouldn’t get from a guidebook or information plaque.
+When you opt for a guided tour, the guides provide expert knowledge and can offer insights you wouldn’t get from a guidebook or information plaque.

 Some guided tours offer skip-the-line access, which can be a huge time saver, especially during peak tourist season.

-However, self-guided tours have their own advantages.
+However, self-guided tours have their advantages.

 Pace: A self-guided tour allows you to set your own pace.
-You can spend as much time as you like at each site and move on when you’re ready.
+You can spend as much time as you like at each site and move on when ready.

 Freedom: You can decide what you want to see and in what order.
 If you’re particularly interested in a specific aspect of Pompeii, you can focus on that.